 removed from your device, iCloud Drive (or Dropbox) and all synchronized devices.

-To move an item from the vault to iCloud Drive (or Dropbox) touch Action and select Send To iCloud Drive (or Send To Dropbox).
+To move an item from the vault to iCloud Drive (or Dropbox) touch Action and select Export To iCloud Drive (or Export To Dropbox).

 Krypton handles iCloud Drive (and Dropbox) version conflicts simply: the last document pushed to iCloud Drive (or Dropbox) wins.
 So, if you create encrypted

-documents having identical names on two offline iDevices and/or Macintoshes, then as each device connects to the Internet it stores its version of the document on iCloud Drive (or Dropbox); consequently, the
+documents having identical names on two offline devices, then as each device goes online it stores its version of the document on iCloud Drive (or Dropbox); consequently, the

 second copy overwrites the first and becomes the true copy.